 - Set the appropriate Along and Across values in the boxes available in the Create group.

-- Click on Section Profiles button in the same group.
+- Click on Section Profiles in the same group.

 Set the appropriate Along and Across values before launching the section profiles creation process.

-Across value represents the length of the section profile.
-In other terms it's the width of your survey.
-To easily determine this value, approximately measure the distance between the center line and the boundary of the area to be surveyed (end of pavement, drain ditch...).
-Double this distance and use it as Across value.
+The Across value represents the length of the section profile.
+In other words, it is the width of your survey.
+To easily determine this value, measure the distance—using the measurement tools in the ANALYSIS tab—between the center line and the boundary of the area to be surveyed (end of pavement, drain ditch, etc.).
+Double this distance and use it as the Across value.